On a topology property for the moduli space of Kapustin-Witten equations: Introduction

-for a positive constant $\tilde{\de}=\tilde{\de}(g,P)$, unless $A$ is anti-self-dual with respect to $g$. \end{thm} Next we suppose $X$ is a compact K\"{a}hler surface, $E$ is a principal $G$-bundle over $X$, the Kapustin-Witten equations are the same as Hitchin-Simpson equations.
-If $A$ is an $SU(N)$-ASD connection on $E$, then
+unless $A$ is anti-self-dual with respect to $g$. \end{thm} We now take $X$ to be a compact K\"{a}hler surface with K\"{a}hler form $\w$, and $E$ to be a principal $G$-bundle over $X$.
+Tanaka observed that the Kapustin$\en$Witten equations are the same as Hitchin$\en$Simpson equations.
+Furthermore, if $A$ is an $SU(N)$-ASD connection on $E$, then